Enmienda al Plan de Desarrollo Físico de Barbados: Hacia una nación verde, próspera y resiliente

 The Physical Development Plan seeks to achieve a vision for Barbados over the next 10 years as:

-- A nation which fosters a green economy focused on strategies to enhance resource efficiency and economic growth, in particular in the sectors of agriculture, fisheries, housing, transportation, renewable energy and tourism.
+• A nation which fosters a green and blue economy focused on strategies to enhance resource efficiency and economic growth, in particular in the sectors of agriculture, fisheries, housing, transportation, renewable energy and tourism.

-- A nation which is resilient and prepared for the impacts of climate change.
+• A nation which is resilient and prepared for the impacts of the climate crisis.

 Strategic objectives